fygar256/general-assembler-axx/README.md

 Since the pattern file and source file are separated, it is possible to generate machine code for another processor from source of a certain instruction set, if you do not mind the effort of coding.
 It is also possible to generate machine code for different processors from a common language.
 If you write multiple instruction codes in the binary_list of pattern data, it functions as a macro, but it is not very smart.
 This allows you to write a simple compiler.

-Pattern data does not have control syntax other than assignment.
+Pattern data does not have control syntax other than assignment and ternary operator.
 It can be used to generate binaries, not limited to assembly language.

 Since assembly language has a one-to-one correspondence with processor instructions, axx was realized.